 The invoices can also be accessed from CET by clicking on the green "money" icon (not the blue hyperlink).

 c) Details of amounts invoiced

-The FC invoice summarises the expenses incurred on the Team Account since the last one.
-The Team Account Manager has access to the details of the amounts via various financial applications:
+The periodic invoice summarises the expenses incurred on the Third-Party Account since the last one.
+The Third-Party Account Manager has access to the details of the amounts via various financial applications: